intelsdi-x/snap/README.md

     * includes dist/ folder which contains finished website files
         * populates when you run `npm run build`
         * you should copy these files over to the top layer of your repo (same level as zurb-template/ folder)
-* edits and additions to default foundation css and js can be found in zurb-template/src/assets/changes
+* edits and additions to default foundation css and js can be found in zurb-template/src/assets/scss & zurb-template/src/assets/catalog
-    * can also edit default foundation css and js found in zurb-template/bower_components/foundation-sites/scss and  zurb-template/bower_components/foundation-sites/js
 * images and graphics can be found in zurb-template/src/assets/img
-* font awesome files in zurb-template/src/assets/design
+* font awesome files in zurb-template/src/assets/font-awesome-4.7.0
 * overall page template used for every page on site
     * file in zurb-template/src/layouts/default.html
     * default.html pg template includes links to css and js file updates and google analytics code